vcon-dev/wtf-transcript-converter/docs/installation.rst

 Install from PyPI
 ~~~~~~~~~~~~~~~~~

-The recommended way to install the WTF Transcript Converter is using pip:
+The recommended way to install vCon WTF is using pip:

 .. code-block:: bash

-   pip install wtf-transcript-converter
+   pip install vcon-wtf

 Or using uv for faster installation:

 .. code-block:: bash

-   uv add wtf-transcript-converter
+   uv add vcon-wtf

 Install with Optional Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~